jeffreykegler/old_kollos/design/rewrite.md

 They have names in
 some internal form to be determined.

+## Guidelines for rewrites

+All rewrites must follow certain principles in order to guarantee they can be reversed efficiently.
+When a rule is rewritten, it is rewritten into one or more other rules. using "brick" symbols and "mortar" symbols.
+Intuitively, the brick symbols represent symbols from the original rule, and the "mortar" symbols glue them together.

+There is a total function from the set of brick symbols to the set of original symbols, and it is a surjection.
+In other words, every brick symbols maps to an original symbol;
+and every original symbol has one or more brick symbols which map to it.
+The mortar symbols do *not* map to the original symbols.

+In every parse or partial parse of any input that uses the rewritten rules, every instance of a rewritten rule must be part of a substree that obeys the following rules:

++ The top symbol of the subtree must be a brick symbol mapping to the original rule's LHS.

++ The terminals of the subtree must be brick symbols mapping to one of the original rule's RHS symbols.

++ When the subtree is traversed left-to-right, bottom-to-top, the order in which the brick symbols of the subtree are encountered as follows:

+  * For BNF rules,
+    first, exactly one brick symbol mapping
+    to each RHS symbol in the
+    order in which it occurs
+    on the rule's RHS;
+    and then a brick symbol
+    mapping to the original LHS symbol.

+  * For sequence rules,
+    zero or more brick symbols mapping to the original RHS symbol;
+    then a brick symbol mapping
+    to the original LHS symbol.

+  * For alternatives and precedented rules, brick symbols as required for one of the rule alternatives, as described above for BNF rules.

+Each rewrite must track which brick symbols are "hidden" in their original rules.
+A rewritten rule whose LHS is a brick symbol mapping to the original rule's LHS is called a *semantically active rule*.

 ## Prohibitions

 For reasons that I think will become clear